philipp-x/docker-wordpress/README.md

 3. Use `http://localhost:8000` to open WordPress in a web browser
 4. Complete the famous five-minute installation as a WordPress administrator
+5. Run `docker-compose run --rm web bash` to SSH into the Docker container
-5. Run the following commands in the given order:
+6. Run the following commands in the given order:

 ```bash
 wp scaffold _s mytheme --theme_name="My Theme" --author="Philipp Havrilla" --author_uri="http://underscores.me/" --sassify --allow-root
 # Using WP-CLI to create an _s-based theme
 ```

-6. To activate the theme log in to the WordPress Admin and go to `Appearance`, then `Themes` and click the `Activate` button
+7. To activate the theme log in to the WordPress Admin and go to `Appearance`, then `Themes` and click the `Activate` button

 The command `docker-compose down` removes the containers and default network, but preserves your WordPress database.